PhilWa/precision-LLMs-for-bio-research/README.md

 - Add context: Give to get approach

 Next:
-- Knowledge graph: Dyanically connect Metabolites with Pathways and Proteins for groups of model organisms
+- Knowledge graph: Dynamically connect Metabolites with Pathways and Proteins for groups of model organisms
 - Add larger context via text upload OR linking

 Stay posted for more :-)